 Putting on this event was a big learning experience for Rebecca.
 She decided to do the work for this on her own with a little help from her parents.
 4-H County Youth Coordinators Katie Beary and Marci Vinsand provided invaluable support.
 Rebecca discovered and managed all of the details that go into putting on a 5K race.
 She had multiple meetings with county fair officials as well as state fair officials, designed t-shirts and medals, and met with media representatives.
 Her most challenging part of this, due to her age, was getting sponsors.
 However, she did manage to secure enough sponsors to more than cover the costs so that all of the registration fees could go to support 4-H youth activities.

 The 2nd Annual Polk County Clover Dash 5K was held on Saturday, July 23, 2016.
-In planning for this race, Rebecca began mentoring a younger 4-H member, Laurel McGonegle, so that she can take over directing the race after Rebecca graduates from high school.
-Rebecca envisions this race continuing in the future remembering the contributions of Joy Niklasen, raising more money involving more kids in 4-H, and becoming bigger each year.
+In planning for this race, Rebecca began mentoring a younger 4-H member, Laurel McGonegle, so that she could take over directing the race after Rebecca graduated from high school.
+Rebecca envisioned this race continuing in the future remembering the contributions of Joy Niklasen, raising more money while involving more kids in 4-H, and becoming bigger each year.

 Some of the changes Rebecca made for the second annual race were:

 • Race timing used chip-timing services to ensure greater accuracy of times

 • Race start was moved up one hour to 8:30 AM to provide a “cooler” run/walk

 • Race results were posted online to make them available to everyone

 The 2nd Annual Polk County Clover Dash was also a huge success.
 Once again there were over 200 participants, and the number of volunteers increased to almost 100.
 The post race food distribution was moved to inside the 4-H building providing air conditioned comfort.
 Proceeds from this race again were able to fund scholarships for some 4-H seniors and support for various 4-H youth activities.